Skip to content

 Great lines abound but some of the film’s best moments are visual.
 I didn’t discover them until years later, when I finally sat down and watched the film.
 Nice touches like when the waiter checks his pockets after the pickpocket bumps him.
 Or the beat-perfect editing between Rick and Louis during the finale.

 And let’s talk about that ending.
-It’s not a happy one.
 Rick sends the love of his life away and goes off to a likely death.
+Happy?
+Hardly.
 Noble?
 Absolutely.
-But in an era where studios were allergic to unhappy endings, it’s amazing this one went over.
+Rick sacrifices his and Ilsa’s happiness for the greater good that is Victor Lazlo.
+In an era where studios were allergic to unhappy endings, it’s amazing this one went over.

 Further, it’s impressive how the script doesn’t have Ilsa waffle, even when she believes Rick has betrayed Victor.
-This casts her in an unflattering light, but gives the ending its resonance.
+This casts her in an unflattering light, but her fallibility makes her relatable.